GrumpyMeow/proxmox-tips/frigate-lxc.md

 3. Add an mount to passthrough the GPU: `nano /etc/pve/lxc/211.conf`
 4. Add the following line: `lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file 0, 0`
 5. I chose to remove mounting of USB-devices from the LXC configuration file.
 This as i will not use that.
+6. Choose to start the container with: `pct start 211`

 # Install Frigate